Zenxta/Security-System/README.md

 # Security-System
-Design a light-based detection alarm security system using BJT technology that can identify and respond to changes in ambient light conditions.
+Designed a light-based detection alarm security system using BJT technology that can identify and respond to changes in ambient light conditions.
 Designed using Altium designer.
 # Components
 SCR (TYN612)